 In our next installment of Agent Spotlight, we’re talking to Samantha Jason of the South End office in Boston, MA.
-She graduated from the University of New Hampshire, and since becoming a real estate agent in 2009, she has closed over $27 million in residential real estate sales.
+She graduated from the University of New Hampshire, and since becoming a real estate agent in 2009, she has closed over $65 million in residential real estate sales, with over $12 million just this year.
 Read more to get to know Samantha and contact her here!

 - What drew you to the real estate industry?

 I have always been interested in real estate and never saw myself as a 9-5 employee.
 I loved the idea of being out and about, constantly interacting with people and of course, viewing all of the beautiful homes in Greater Boston.
 A few years ago in 2007, I was introduced to two great guys who started a team at newer Boston brokerage in the Back Bay, William Raveis Real Estate.
 I joined their team as a transaction/marketing coordinator and started to learn the basics about the business.
 A few short months later I was licensed.
 In 2010, I met with Scott Johnson and Mark Hand of The Residential Group and haven’t looked back.

 - Where did you grow up and where do you live now?